 George and Martha Washington leave Philadelphia on February 2nd, on their way to his winter quarters at Middle Brook, in New Jersey, where they arrived on the 5th.

-Martha Washington’s becomes a grandmother for the third time with the birth of Eleanor Parke Custis, who will also be called “Nelly.”
+Martha Washington’s becomes a grandmother for the third time with the birth of Eleanor Parke Custis, who will be called “Nelly.”

 George Washington’s sister, Betty Washington Lewis, comes to Mount Vernon in September to keep Martha company.